Technical Reference

 Incomplete Dominance and Codominance

-When neither allele is fully dominant over the other, the genotype ratio remains 1:2:1 from a heterozygote cross, but the phenotype ratio changes because the heterozygote's phenotype differs from both homozygotes.
-Incomplete dominance produces an intermediate phenotype: a cross between a red snapdragon (RR) and a white snapdragon (rr) yields pink heterozygotes (Rr).
-Crossing two pink plants gives 1 red, 2 pink, and 1 white, a 1:2:1 phenotype ratio matching the genotype ratio.
-Codominance produces a different outcome: both alleles are expressed simultaneously, as in ABO blood type where blood type AB individuals express both A and B antigens.
-The key distinction is that incomplete dominance produces a blended intermediate while codominance produces both parental traits in the same individual.
+When neither allele fully dominates, the genotype ratio from a heterozygote cross stays 1:2:1, but the phenotype ratio shifts because the heterozygote's own phenotype differs from both homozygotes.
+Incomplete dominance produces a blended intermediate: crossing a red snapdragon (RR) with a white one (rr) yields pink heterozygotes (Rr), and crossing two pink plants gives 1 red, 2 pink, 1 white, matching the genotype ratio exactly.
+Codominance instead expresses both alleles simultaneously, as in ABO blood type, where AB individuals display both A and B antigens rather than a blend.
+The distinction matters clinically: many conditions once classified as simple autosomal recessive are now understood to produce subtle findings in carriers, reflecting a spectrum between full recessiveness and incomplete dominance, and pharmacogenomic traits such as CYP450-driven drug metabolism show codominance, with heterozygotes metabolising drugs at a rate intermediate between the two homozygous forms.

 Accuracy and Limitations

-The Punnett square calculator is exact for the cross entered.
-It assumes Mendelian segregation: each allele is equally likely to be passed to any gamete, and fertilisation is random.
-These assumptions hold for autosomal loci with standard diploid segregation.
-The calculator does not model linkage disequilibrium, meiotic drive (non-random segregation), lethal alleles that eliminate certain genotype classes from the offspring distribution, or maternal effect genes where the mother's genotype determines the offspring's phenotype regardless of the offspring's own genotype.
+This calculator is exact for the cross entered, assuming standard Mendelian segregation: each allele equally likely to pass to any gamete, with random fertilisation.
+These assumptions hold for autosomal loci under normal diploid segregation.
+What it does not model is linkage disequilibrium, meiotic drive (non-random segregation), lethal alleles that remove certain genotype classes from the offspring pool, or maternal effect genes, where the mother's genotype determines offspring phenotype independent of the offspring's own genotype.

-The square shows theoretical probabilities, not guaranteed outcomes.
-In a real cross producing four offspring, all four outcomes are possible.
-For the results to approximate the expected ratio, a large number of offspring is needed.
-Statistical tests such as chi-square are used to compare observed with expected offspring counts and determine whether departures from the Punnett square prediction are due to chance or a genuine biological deviation from Mendelian expectations.
-For complex inheritance patterns including polygenic traits, epistasis, or sex-influenced expression, the simple Punnett square model is insufficient and more sophisticated population or quantitative genetics approaches are required.
+The square shows theoretical probabilities, not guaranteed outcomes, and a real cross of four offspring can land anywhere within the possible range.
+Chi-square tests are the standard way to compare observed offspring counts against expected ratios and determine whether a departure reflects chance or a genuine deviation from Mendelian expectations.
+For polygenic traits, epistasis, or sex-influenced expression, this simple square model is not enough, and population or quantitative genetics methods are required instead, as the NHGRI Punnett Square reference outlines.

 Frequently Asked Questions